 Opened since 1936, Gambrinus is a Michelin-recommended traditional restaurant specialising in fish and seafood.
 A typical menu includes beluga and Iranian caviar, foie gras du maître, and a seafood shell.
 Monday-Sunday 12pm-1.30 am

 No. 57 – Frutaria Bristol

-It’s impossible to miss this colourful local fruit shop with its display of fruits and vegetables in season – apples, oranges, pears, clementines and huge bunches of grapes serve as decoration.
+It’s impossible to miss this colourful local fruit shop, established in 1929, with its display of fruits and vegetables in season – apples, oranges, pears, clementines and huge bunches of grapes serve as decoration.
 Monday-Satudary 9am-7pm

 No. 58 – Casa do Alentejo